ENGL 10600: TELLING STORIES:READING LIT:IM: 4 Hour(s)

 ENGL 20900: SHAKESPEARE IN PERFORMANCE:CM: 3 Hour(s)

 SHAKESPEARE IN PERFORMANCE:CM ~ Performance is the way in which dramatic texts come to life, and performing a play is an indispensable heuristic to knowledge about it.
 In this course, students of Shakespeare shall investigate one play in its entirety, learning each scene by staging it.
 Becoming familiar with the work of the actor and director as well as with that of the critic, scholar, and reviewer, students will keep a daily journal and write analyses of scenes in preparation for staging work in class.
 The instructor will not serve as a director; rather, students will explore scenes in their own groups.
 Readings will include critical essays, scholarly discussions of textual issues, and reviews of performances.
-Also listed as PERF 20910.
+Also listed as THEA 20900

 Core: Creative Methods